22bulbs/xhr-override-demo/README.md

 # XHR Override Demo

-This is a test of hijacking XMLHttpRequest, allowing us to redirect traffic from all AJAX requests, regardless of method (with the exception of fetch...)
+This is a test of hijacking XMLHttpRequest, allowing us to redirect traffic from all AJAX requests, regardless of method.
+Fetch is defined at a native level, so it has to be hijacked seperately.

 ## Use
 Install dependencies